marcus-crane/october/README.md

 A small [Wails](https://github.com/wailsapp/wails) application for syncing your highlights with [Readwise](https://readwise.io).

-Kobo's are notorious for not being user friendly to extract highlights off of.
+Kobo eReaders are somewhat notorious for not being user friendly to extract highlights off of.
 Personally I only send mine to Readwise anyway so this tool does just that in as little as two clicks.

 Eventually, if I get around to it, I plan to allow exporting your Kobo database to disc and to various formats if that's useful.